You

 • Learn how to use it properly:

-After you purchase a blood pressure monitor, take it with you to your doctor’s office.
-In addition to making sure the device works properly, your doctor or nurse can help you learn how to use it.
+you purchase a blood pressure monitor, take it with you to your doctor’s

 • Check accuracy:

-Every six to twelve months, have your home monitor checked against a standardized unit at office of your doctor, public health service or fire department.
+six to twelve months, have your home monitor checked against a standardized

 For more information about abroad education and universities Click Here